-Exeter beat 14-man Montpellier on try countback
+Exeter win Montpellier thriller on try countback

 The visitors had Zach Mercer sent off in the second half but Paolo Garbisi's penalty took the game into extra time.

-Louis Carbonel's try put Montpellier ahead until Yeandle crashed over.
+Louis Carbonel's try put Montpellier ahead before Exeter's late heroics.

+Chiefs, the 2020 champions, will host South African side Stormers at Sandy Park next weekend for a place in the last four.

+The last-16 tie had started dramatically, with Montpellier losing hooker Brandon Paenga-Amosa to a leg injury in the third minute but his replacement Curtis Langdon scored the game's first try in the left corner soon after.

 Line-ups